Catalog Year: 2023-2024

 The University Catalog is the authoritative source for information on program requirements and courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.
 Requirements may be different for earlier catalog years.
 See the University Catalog archives.

-Students pursuing this concentration must complete 30 credits, with at least 18 credits earned in courses with the subject code FREN.
+18 credits must be in courses with the subject code FREN.

 |Select two courses in literature chosen in consultation with an advisor and cover two different literary periods or Francophone regions.||6|

 |Select two courses in French language and linguistics chosen in consultation with an advisor.||6|

 |Select two additional courses in French literature or language in consultation with an advisor.||6|

 |Select four electives in consultation with an advisor.
 A maximum of 6 credits may be used for directed reading and research or thesis.||12|

 Students interested in pursuing a dual master's program linking foreign languages or global affairs with a discipline other than that listed below should discuss their interest with the graduate program directors of both programs and review the university policies in AP.6.9.6.